Ateneo de Naga University: Wartime

 After instating acquisition policy, the bulk of the 16th Division sent for the north to assist the Battle of Manila, facing light resistance at Tayabas to regroup with the latter regiment at Atimonan.
-Throughout the war, Ateneo De Naga would be the IJA's base of operations in Bicol, headed by Col. Susumu Takechi, who perished in the infamous Battle of Taguilid Pass on 8 November 1942 from attacking guerillas.
+Throughout the war, the Ateneo de Naga would be the IJA's base of operations in Bicol, headed by Col. Susumu Takechi, who perished in the infamous Battle of Taguilid Pass on 8 November 1942 from attacking guerillas.
 The campus however would gain a notorious moniker by the locals of being the "Fort Santiago of Camarines Sur."
 Callous executions and tortures occurred throughout the campus at night and every day, being carried out by the Kempeitai, known notoriously for their brutal interrogation tactics.
 Accounts testified suspected guerillas being rounded up and being interned by fierce Japanese confiners, among them being the fate of brothers Sindac and Felito Tuzon.
 Local personalities such as Francisco Celebrado and Dr. Manubay also experienced this harsh treatment.
-According to one survivor of the Ateneo camp, Celebrado was "made to swing like a pendulum," with his thumbs tied to a rope suspending from the ceiling in one of the classrooms in Ateneo de Naga.
+According to one survivor of the Ateneo camp, Celebrado was "made to swing like a pendulum," with his thumbs tied to a rope suspending from the ceiling in one of the classrooms in the Ateneo de Naga.
 Dr. Manubay was detained when Japanese guards nearby saw him waving to passing American planes, then never being seen again.

 During its first year of operation, it included intermediate grades 4 to 6 in elementary school.
-In terms of education, the Japanese barred the usage of English textbooks at Ateneo, strictly enforcing the study of Nippongo and a few key components of Japanese-based curricula.
+In terms of education, the Japanese barred the usage of English textbooks at the Ateneo, strictly enforcing the study of Nippongo and a few key components of Japanese-based curricula.
 In 1941, however, the elementary school students were transferred to the nearby school run by the Daughters of Charity, and the Ateneo became an all-boys high school.